Tresor-Corp/pvpipe-gitops/charts/pvpipe/README-pgbouncer.md

 2. **Original URL Preservation**: The original DATABASE_URL is preserved as DATABASE_URL_ORIGINAL for PgBouncer to use when connecting to the actual PostgreSQL server.

-3. **Dynamic Configuration**: PgBouncer configuration is generated dynamically at startup from the DATABASE_URL, extracting host, port, username, password, and database name.
+3. **Dynamic Configuration**: The Bitnami PgBouncer image automatically configures itself from the DATABASE_URL environment variable, extracting host, port, username, password, and database name.

 ## Configuration